 This initiative provides law enforcement with another tool to help prevent terrorism and other related criminal activity by establishing a national capacity for gathering, documenting, processing, analyzing, and sharing SAR information.

 The NSI is a standardized process—including stakeholder outreach, privacy protections, training, and technology assistance—for identifying and reporting suspicious activity in jurisdictions across the country and also serves as the unified focal point for sharing SAR information.

-The National Threat Evaluation and Reporting (NTER) Office serves as the lead for NSI program management and training.
+The National Threat Evaluation and Reporting (NTER) Program Office serves as the lead for NSI program management and training.